Massive and wide ranging stock

 - HIRE 1400 ARCAIR @ £400 p/week

-Air arc gouging is used to cut foundry castings, clean up welds, prepare prep for welding, remove porosity, remove defective welds with ease, cut large sections of metal out, burn out ceased shafts, and endless list of applications.
+Air arc gouging is a very fast and easy way to cut steel.
+It is used for back gouging double sided weld prep, foundry castings, cleaning up welds, prepare prep for welding, remove porosity, remove defective welds with ease, cut large sections of metal out, burn out ceased shafts and pins, and endless list of applications.

-Configured for air arc gouging 6mm carbons up to 19mm carbons.
+Configured with any length cables and extension leads, for ARCAIR gouging 6mm up to 19mm carbons.

 Hire from the UK’s smartest welding equipment supplier.